dyang1999/WebScraperApp/README.md

 * To build a virtual environment:

-Change directory to the folder WebScraperApp-main in the terminal
+Change directory to the folder, "WebScraperApp-main" in the terminal

 ```
 cd C:\Users\Daniel\Desktop\WebScraperApp-main
 ```
-Enter the following line into cmd window/terminal to build virtual environement in the project folder
+Enter the following line into cmd window/terminal to build virtual environment in the project folder

 ```
 python -m venv env